Battle of the Love Poems, part 1: Poem Number 40

 Translation by Dr Joshua Mostow

-According to Mostow’s book, this poem by Taira no Kanemori was part of a famous poetry contest in 960, and was pitted again poem number 41 by Mibu no Tadami.
+According to Mostow’s book, this poem by Taira no Kanemori (平兼盛, ? – 990) was part of a famous poetry contest in 960, and was pitted against Mibu no Tadami (poem 41).
+Both were recited under the theme of hidden love.
+For fans of the anime Chihayafuru, this contest is also mentioned in season one episode 23.

-One response to “Battle of the Love Poems, part 1: Poem Number 40”
+One thought on “Battle of the Love Poems, part 1: Poem Number 40